-Framework reference Google Cloud commentary (r periodically conduct background checks on the third party's key personnel and contractors who may have access to information technology systems or confidential information.
-Another important consideration is whether there are procedures in place for identifying and removing the third party's employees who do not meet minimum suitability requirements or are otherwise barred from working in the financial services sector.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference suitability requirements or are otherwise barred from working in the financial services sector.
 Another consideration is whether the third party has training to ensure that its employees understand their duties and responsibilities and are knowledgeable about applicable laws and regulations as well as other factors that could affect performance or pose risk to the banking organization.
-Finally, an evaluation of the third party's succession and redundancy planning for key personnel, and of the third party's provides valuable information to the banking organization.
-Background checks Google conducts background checks on our employees where legally permissible to provide a safe environment for our customers and employees.
+Finally, an evaluation of the third party's succession and redundancy planning for key personnel, and of the third party's processes for holding employees accountable for compliance with policies and procedures, provides valuable information to the banking organization.
 Training All Google employees undergo security training as part of the orientation process and receive ongoing security training throughout their Google careers.
 Depending on their job role, additional training on specific aspects of security may be required.
 For instance, the information security team instructs new engineers on topics like secure coding practices, product design and automated vulnerability testing tools.
 Refer to our security whitepaper for more information.
-Google provides documentation to explain how customers and their employees can use our services.
-If a customer would like more guided training, Google also provides a variety of courses and certifications.
+Google provides documentation to explain how regulated entities and their employees can use our Google Workspace services.
+If a regulated entity would like more guided training, Google also provides a variety of courses and certifications.
 Business continuity Google's business continuity plan describes Google's business continuity and disaster recovery strategy, methodology, and testing programs.
 The business continuity plan is designed to cover key personnel and all essential facility infrastructure, including power, water, cooling, fire alarms, physical networks and IT hardware.
 Employee policies You can review information about our mission, philosophies and culture on Alphabet's Investor Relations page.
 It also provides information about our organisational policies e.g. our Code of Conduct, which addresses conflicts of interest.
 9 f.
 Risk Management: Appropriate due diligence includes an evaluation of the effectiveness of a third party's overall risk management, including policies, processes, and internal controls, and alignment with applicable policies and expectations of the banking organization surrounding the activity.
 This would include an assessment of the third party's governance processes, such as the establishment of clear roles, responsibilities, and segregation of duties pertaining to the activity.
 It is also important to consider whether the third party's controls and operations are subject to effective audit assessments, including independent testing and objective reporting of results and findings.
-Banking organizations also gain important insight by evaluating processes for Google recognizes that you expect independent verification of our security, privacy and compliance controls.
+Banking organizations also gain important insight by evaluating processes for escalating, remediating, and holding management accountable for concerns identified during audits, internal compliance reviews, or other independent tests, if available.
+When relevant and available, a banking organization may consider reviewing System and Organization Control (SOC) reports and any conformity assessment or certification by Google recognizes that you expect independent verification of our security, privacy and compliance controls.
 Google undergoes several independent third-party audits on a regular basis to provide this assurance.
-Google commits to comply with the following key international standards during the term of our contract with you: ISO/IEC 27001:2013 (Information Security Management Systems) ISO/IEC 27017:2015 (Cloud Security) ISO/IEC 27018:2014 (Cloud Privacy) PCLDSS C
+Google commits to comply with the following key international standards during the term of our contract with you: -ISO/IEC 27001:2013 (Information Security Management Systems) -ISO/IEC 27017:2015 (Cloud Security) -ISO/IEC 27018:2014 (Cloud Privacy) -SOC 1 -SOC 2 -SOC 3 Certifications and Audit Reports